samuelfchen/rda-1/README.md

 * Instead of using tags or markups, RDA uses delimited encoding for separating and structuring data elements;
 * Instead of using named paths, RDA uses integer-based indexes for addressing data elements inside a container;
-* Instead of having multiple, specific data types, data elements in RDA has only two generalized data types[^2]: type _RDA_ and type _string_, which are for "structured/composite" and "scalar/primitive" data values repectively.
+* Instead of having multiple, specific data types, data elements in RDA has only two generalized data types[^2]: _RDA_ and _string_, for "composite" and "primitive" data values repectively.

 [^2]:RDA data types and data structure are [discussed here](https://foldda.github.io/rda/data-type-and-data-structure).